algadoreo/planck_noise_maps/README.md

 If you are on a system with a SLURM scheduler, `mpi_launcher.sh` is your job-submitting script.
 Modify it as needed.
 For maximum efficiency, use a loop inside this script to avoid having to manually submit multiple jobs.

 It runs through steps 1–3 above in one go by calling `mpi_filt_planck_noise_maps.sh`.
 Be sure to check the `SBATCH` options first!

+Once all the detector-specific maps are complete (X1 through X6), run `coadd_freq_interleaved_planck_noise_maps.py` to perform step 4.

+Run `cleanup.py` to remove files that are no longer needed after the final maps (step 4) are complete.
+These include the TODs and any intermediary maps produced.
+While it may be a good idea to keep some TODs around while testing, bear in mind that a single TOD is about 600 MB in size; multiplying by the 1859 “good” channels on SPIDER brings this to about 1 TB.